-Attachment of Copies of Loan Documents
+Attaching Copies of Loan Documents to Complaint

 Copies of the note and mortgage must be attached to the complaint as exhibits.
 Fla.
 R. Civ.
 P. 1.130(c).
-Any instruments, including assignments, that demonstrate standing should also be attached as exhibits.
-Sometimes loan documents will include information, including Social Security or bank account numbers, that is confidential pursuant to Rule 2.420 of the Rules of Judicial Administration.
+Any instruments, including assignments, which demonstrate standing should also be attached as exhibits.
+Sometimes loan documents will include information, such as Social Security or bank account numbers, that is confidential pursuant to Rule 2.420 of the Rules of Judicial Administration.
 If any of the loan documents include this information, it should be redacted prior to filing copies and if the originals must be filed, the procedure to designate this information as confidential must be followed.
 Fla.
 R. Jud.
 Admin.
 2.420(d).